- Access allows you to save attachments or just paths, as needed.

 Attachment fields and paths: Which option should I choose?

-Access allows you to save files using their field type Attachments, or directly store the file path (its location in the system), which can be done using a text field.
-Which option is best for you?
+Access allows you to save files using its Attachment field type , or you can directly store the file path (its location on the system), which can be done using a text field.
+Which option is better for you?

-If you would like to save the file to the database (for example, an invoice PDF or an image), the attachment field is perfect: it keeps everything centralized and allows you to access files without depending on the original folder.
-In addition, Access can automatically compress files depending on their format, helping to save space.
+If you want to save the file to the database (for example, a PDF invoice or an image), the attachment field is perfect: it keeps everything centralized and allows you to access files without depending on the original folder.
+Furthermore, Access can automatically compress files according to their format, helping to save space.

-On the other hand, if you don't want the database to grow too much, or you prefer to avoid duplicates by only storing the file location, simply add a text field and save the path there (for example, 'C:\Invoices\2024\invoice124.pdf').
-This way, you can open the document from its original folder, and the database remains much smaller.
+On the other hand, if you don't want the database to grow too large , or you prefer to avoid duplicates by only storing the file location, simply add a text field and save the path there (for example, 'C:\Invoices\2024\invoice124.pdf').
+This way, you open the document from its original folder, and the database remains much smaller.

 What is the main drawback of each system?
-Saving too many attachments can make the database too large and slow, while linking paths requires that files not be moved from their folders, otherwise the link would be lost.
+Storing many attachments can make the database too large and slow, while linking paths requires that the files not be moved from their folder, otherwise the link would be lost.
 Therefore, depending on your needs, you can combine both methods or select the one that best suits you.

 Advantages of using attachment fields in Access

-The type of field Attachments It has surpassed older techniques such as OLE (Object Linking and Embedding), which were inefficient and took up a lot of space.
+The Attachment field type has superseded older techniques like OLE (Object Linking and Embedding), which were inefficient and space-consuming.
 Its main advantages include:

 - Easy to add files natively, without programming anything.